 - 1. Design and successfully complete a Plan of Study (POS) that is consistent with the Graduate School requirements for the thesis or non-thesis track.
 The POS is developed in consultation with the student's Major Advisor and advisory committee and is designed to meet the student's interests and goals as well as the Graduate School's requirements for the M.A. degree.
 Thus, the exact number of courses in a POS depends on each student's preparation and specific area of study. - 2.
 Include the following courses on their POS HDFS 5001: Proseminar in Human Development and Family Studies, HDFS 5003: Research Methods in Human Development and Family Studies I, and HDFS 5215: Models and Concepts of Lifespan Human Development.
-These courses should be taken as early as possible in their academic program because of their foundational information.
-In addition, , other courses within our department, including HDFS 5310: Patterns and Dynamics of Family Interaction and HDFS 5004: Qualitative Methods, and outside our program, including EPSY 5605: Quantitative Methods, will ordinarily be a part of most MA programs of study. - 3.
+These courses should be taken as early as possible in their academic program because of their foundational content.
+In addition, other courses within our department, including HDFS 5310: Patterns and Dynamics of Family Interaction and HDFS 5004: Qualitative Methods, and outside our program, including EPSY 5605: Quantitative Methods in Research I, and EPSY 5607: Quantitative Methods in Research II will ordinarily be a part of most MA programs of study. - 3.
 Maintain a "B" average (3.0 GPA) throughout their course of study. - 4.
 Pass a "final" oral examination. - 5.
 Complete any additional requirements deemed essential by their advisory committee.

-Please Note: HDFS Students in the M.A. program in MFT have additional required and recommended courses, clinical practica, and professional experience requirements.
+Please Note: HDFS Students in the M.A. program in MFT have specific required and recommended courses, clinical practica, and professional experience requirements.
 MFT students are referred to the Marriage and Family Therapy Program Handbook for specific information pertaining to their licensure requirements.